Ultimate Asset Organizer – Materials

 Will this break my existing projects?

 No. The add-on only affects the file you run it in.
-Still, for large library builds, it’s a good idea to work in a dedicated library .blend and keep backups.
+For large library builds, a dedicated library blend and backups are a good idea.

 Can I stop a job if it’s taking too long?

 Yes.
 You can cancel safely.
-Completed materials and previews will stay; the add-on simply stops working on the rest.
+Completed materials and previews will stay.

 Need help?

-If something isn’t working or you have a question, get in touch.
-It really helps if you include:
+If something is not working or you have a question, get in touch.
+It helps a lot if you include:

 For the fastest support, include: